Intercontinental Exchange (ICE) & Its Competitors Financial Survey

-Intercontinental Exchange (NYSE: ICE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
-We will compare Intercontinental Exchange to similar companies based on the strength of its dividends, valuation, earnings, risk, analyst recommendations, institutional ownership and profitability.
+Intercontinental Exchange (NYSE: ICE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its rivals?
+We will compare Intercontinental Exchange to similar businesses based on the strength of its earnings, analyst recommendations, valuation, risk, dividends, profitability and institutional ownership.

 Dividends